Manti-Rashee/MySQL-DataBridge/README.md

 ```

-# Explanation:
+## Explanation:
 This code shows how to insert a single row of data without applying any string methods.
-Replace table_name, columns, and values with your specific table and data.
-Ensure that numerical values are unquoted.
+Replace table_name, columns, and values with your specific table and data.Ensure  that numerical values are unquoted.

-# Inserting Multiple Rows of Data
+## Inserting Multiple Rows of Data

 ```python